A women’s pilgrimage in the mountains of Nepal

 The trek to the Peekye peak area offers fantastic views of the Himalaya, ancient monasteries and bustling town markets.
 This is an area that is still largely off the normal tourist routes.

 Anyone who is in reasonable shape and good health can enjoy this walk.
-Some days will be longer, and a few harder then others, but none will require more then 6-8 hrs. of walking at your own pace.
-That includes a leisurely lunch brake each day of 1.5 hours.
+Some days will be longer, and a few harder then others, but none will require more then 6-8 hrs. of walking at a healthy not too fast not too slow pace.
+That most days includes a leisurely lunch brake each day of 1.5 hours.
 All you are required to carry each day is a small day pack.

 This will be a mid-elevation walk, with cool nights around 0 C. and warm days where you can hike in shorts and a tee shirt.
 Further details concerning the trek route, elevations and itinerary are available upon request.